MedGCN: Medication recommendation and lab test imputation via graph convolutional networks: Experiments

-We split the dataset into a train-val set and a test set with proportion 8:2, the train-val set is further split into training set and val set by 9:1.
-Specifically, for medication recommendation task, the encounters are split into training, validation and test.
+{For both datasets and both tasks,} we randomly split the dataset into a train-val set and a test set with proportion 8:2, the train-val set is further randomly split into training set and validation set by 9:1.
+For the medication recommendation task, the patients are split into training, validation and test.
+To be practical, a model should use previous encounter information to make recommendations for later encounters, thus in our setting, the last encounters of the test patients and the validation patients constitute the test encounter set and the validation encounter set, respectively; all other encounters are used for training.
+Since our datasets contain many patients with only one encounter (specifically, 141 out of 173 test patients {for NMEDW and 2628 out of 3031 test patients for MIMIC-III}), the test performance can represent the generalization capability of a model to new patients.
 In the training process, we remove all edges from the test and validation encounters to any medications in MedGraph.
+For inductive MedGCN, we remove all testing encounters and their connections from MedGraph when training.
 For lab test imputation task, the edges between encounters and labs are split into training, validation and test.
-In the training process, we remove all validation and testing edges in MedGraph.
-For inductive MedGCN, we remove all testing encounters and their connections from MedGraph when training.
-For both tasks, in each training epoch we evaluate the performance on validation set, the training will early stop if the validation performance does not get better in 50 epochs.
-The best model for validation set is saved to apply on the test set.
+In the training process, we remove all validation and testing edges corresponding to the missing values in MedGraph.
+For both tasks, in each training epoch we evaluate the performance on the validation set.
+The best model for the validation set is saved for evaluation on the test set.